TelecomParis_IPParis.png Telecom Paris

 Introduction

 The course is organized around weekly topics.
 For each topic, there is a lecture followed by a lab session.
 For the lab sessions, students connect to the relevant page on the web site.
 They will find some text to read, small open questions and small programming exercises that they can try on their own machine (or on the machines provided in the lab room).
-Answers are recorded and contribute to the final grade.
-For most questions, a possible solution becomes accessible after answering.
-Lab sessions can be completed during until just before the next lecture (see dates in the table below).
-Answers are no longer recorded beyond the deadline indicated for each topic, which means students will need to work on a weekly basis.

 Labs

 Lab sessions are in rooms equipped with machines, but your are welcome to use your own.
 We will be working with the free Prolog Interpreter SWI-Prolog.
-Don’t hesitate to ask questions to teachers during the labs, they are there FOR YOU.
+Don’t hesitate to ask questions to teachers during the labs, they are there for you.

 Topics